CloudLabs-AI/MS-900-Lab-Content/Module 2: Explore Microsoft 365 Apps.md

    ![](Images/img9.png)

-1. In the outlook page from the left hand menu you can explore through all the features avaialbale.
+1. In the outlook page from the left hand menu you can explore through all the options avaialbale.

    ![](Images/img15.png)